Air Corporate

 What is the difference between a corporate account and a business account?

 The terms are used interchangeably in Hong Kong.
 Both refer to accounts held in a company's name for business purposes, as opposed to a personal account.
-Corporate account is the more formal term used by banks in legal and compliance contexts; business account is the more common term in marketing materials and everyday conversation.
+Corporate account is the more formal term used in legal and compliance contexts; business account is the more common term in marketing materials.

 Can a sole director open a corporate account in Hong Kong?

 Yes.
 A sole director can open and operate a corporate account as the single authorised signatory.
-The board mandate will specify the director as the sole authorised party, allowing them to transact without a co-signatory.
+The board mandate names the director as the sole authorised party.
 The company secretary is a separate role and does not need to be on the account.

 Can I use a personal account for my Hong Kong company?